jwtly10/AlgoTrade4j/README.md

 # AlgoTrade4j

-🏗️ Note this is a WIP project, and is not ready for production use yet.
-Documentation also WIP. 🏗️
+🏗️ Note: This project is currently a work in progress and not yet ready for production live trading use 🏗️

 AlgoTrade4j is a complete (strategy-dev, backtesting and live trading), high-performance algorithmic trading platform for Java, designed to be simple yet opinionated.
 Originally built to port strategies from MQL (MetaTrader4) to Java, it offers robust and flexible ways to backtest and extend functionality.
 The platform is capable of processing 50,000 ticks per second, making it suitable for relatively high-frequency trading strategies.

 ⚠️It is a bespoke implementation so may not be suitable for all use cases. ⚠️

 Here is a small video demo of the system.

 https://github.com/user-attachments/assets/dc23724b-5104-4816-a33a-532f44149c36

+The full documentation can also be found [here](documentation-link)

 ## Key Features: